fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 {% embed_ftChart online-sales-single-series-column-data-plot-reference-line %}

-In the example given above, a reference line appears, parallel to the x-axis.
+In the example given above, a reference line appears, parallel to the time axis.
 Notice that the label displayed at the beginning of the line along the Y-axis shows the value of the reference (**Daily Target** for the above chart).

 ## Configure the Reference Line